12 Best Software Documentation Examples to Boost Your Workflow

 It’s important to note that FAQs and troubleshooting guides aren’t the same; the former covers less technical topics explained in just one or two paragraphs.

-7. User personas
+7. User Personas

 Personas are fictional representations of your ideal target customers.
 They highlight their goals, characteristics, behaviors and motivations, as well as perceived obstacles or problems in your software to help employees communicate effectively.